brokensandals/object-graph-as-json/README.md

 - All of the original object's properties are encoded as properties.
   - If the key is a string, it is encoded as that string, but prefixed with `"."`.
   - If the key is a symbol and is a builtin, it is encoded as `"@name"`
-  - If the key is a symbol that is not a builtin, it is encoded as `"<id>description"`, where `id` is the id that would be used if the symbol were [encoded as an object](#symbol), and `description` is the result of the symbol's `.description` property.
+  - If the key is a symbol that is not a builtin and does not have a description, it is encoded as `"~id"`, where `id` is the unique identifier assigned to the symbol for the purposes of encoding.
+  - If the key is a symbol that is not a builtin and has a description, it is encoded as `"~id|description"`.
+    Note that the description may be an empty string, which is different from having no description (`symbol.description === ''` vs `symbol.description === undefined`).
   - The value is encoded as described in [Property Values](#property-values) below.

 ### Property Values